-MANILA - Malacañang is willing to provide security for former Agriculture secretary Luis "Cito" Lorenzo who may turn state witness in the multi-million fertilizer fund scam.
+MALACANANG is willing to provide security for former Agriculture Secretary Cito Lorenzo who is may turn state witness in the multi-million fertilizer fund scam.

 Presidential spokesperson Edwin Lacierda said they will not doubt in giving protection to Lorenzo who has been reportedly receiving threats since he came back to the country.

 "He mentioned that there were threats.
 If it is necessary and if it is for furtherance in searching for the truth, if he requests we will provide him," Lacierda said.

 President Benigno "Noynoy" Aquino III earlier said that Lorenzo could possibly testify in the revival of the case of fertilizer fund scam through the Truth Commission.

 Lacierda said the P728 fertilizer fund scam is one of the cases the Truth Commission wanted to put closure on.